- We strive to provide complete care for our patients. Learn more about all the services we provide.

 You are using an outdated browser.
 Please upgrade your browser to improve your experience.

 Your other Family Doctor

-Dr. Ronald Newman and our team are committed to bringing you and your pets better health by practicing the science of Veterinary Medicine.
+Dr. Gill and our team are committed to bringing you and your pets better health by practicing the science of Veterinary Medicine.
 Northridge based Porter Pet Hospital was founded in 1982

 Visit the "Specials" tab to learn about nifty tricks to keep your pet healthy as well as some money-saving deals!